gbetorre/VideoPath/README.md

 # VideoPath

-VideoPad is a nice and simply editor, with powerful features, but when you move the files linked into a project, is very annoying to reload every single file into the project itself!
+VideoPad is a nice and simple editor, with powerful features, but when you move the files linked into a project, is very annoying to reload every single file into the project itself!

 This is a simple utility to migrate the VideoPad Video Editor projects from a path to another one.